 My Process

 I love the colours of expressionist painters and often choose colours based less on hue and more on light and how the the paint colours interact on paper.
-I use a combination of transparent watercolours with opaque gouache and ink pens.
+Using combination of transparent watercolours to bring light into my painting, and granular watercolours made from natural minerals and semi-precious ground stone to add depth, I hope to give my painting a voice.

 The paintings on this site show a journey of discovering a style that brings me joy.
 I have explored more realistic and more fantastical painting styles, taking inspiration from my favourite painters both past and present.

-My current paintings blend abstract or impressionistic vibrant backgrounds with more realistic foreground elements to create images less about reality and more about possibility.
+My current paintings blend abstract vibrant backgrounds with more realistic foreground elements to create images less about reality and more about possibility.
 A friend once told me that my paintings "speak" to her.
 That is the highest praise, to have someone see a story, for the paining to evoke an emotion.
-To bring the landscape to life.

 Why I Paint